hupkit/hupkit/docs/split-repositories.md

 Managing Split Repositories
 ===========================

-A special feature of HubKit is the ability to handle monolith project developments, instead of having separate Git repositories for each package all are housed in a central repository from where all work is coordinated.
+A special feature of HuPKit is the ability to handle monolith project developments, instead of having separate Git repositories for each package all are housed in a central repository from where all work is coordinated.